cran/ggstatsplot/README.md

 variable.
-Also, note that, as opposed to the other functions, this function does not return a `ggplot` object and any modification you want to make can be made in advance using `ggplot.component` argument (available for all functions, but especially useful for this particular function):
+Also, note that, as opposed to the other functions, this function does not return a `ggplot` object and any modification you want to make can be made in advance using `ggplot.component` argument (available for all functions, but especially useful here):

 ``` r
 # for reproducibility